AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

-7. A ``global_item`` occurring in a Global aspect specification of a task unit or of a protected operation shall not denote an object or state abstraction which is not synchronized unless the Part_Of aspect of the object or state abstraction denotes the task or protected unit.
+7. A ``global_item`` occurring in a Global aspect specification of a task unit or of a protected operation shall not denote an object or state abstraction which is not synchronized.

 .. _tu-tasks_and_synchronization-07: